 - Restore your ability to properly speak and enunciate words.

-- You’re able to properly chew while the biting force is evenly distributed to the teeth replacement.
+- You’re able to properly chew while the biting force is evenly distributed to all your teeth.

 - Teeth spacing and movement are prevented

-In our practice, we use different types of dental bridges as best suited to the patient’s dental case.
+We use different types of dental bridges as best suited to the patient’s dental care.

 - Traditional dental bridges are used when the patient has two natural teeth on each side of the gap.
 These natural teeth are encased with dental crowns and they hold a false tooth in place.

 - Cantilever bridges are used for patients who only have an adjacent teeth on one side of the lost tooth.
 Hence, only one tooth supports the prosthetic device.

 - Maryland bridges are made of artificial teeth and gums with a porcelain or metal support called wings.
 The wings are anchored only on tongue side of the natural tooth.

 - Implant-supported bridges are used when there are no natural teeth close to the gap.
 Dental implants would be placed first to be covered with crowns that would anchor the false tooth.
 This option is ideal when there are more than two teeth missing.

 Today, there are many options you can choose from to replace your missing teeth.
 With current technology,most often we can restore your teeth and smile in one appointment.
 We take pride in restoring your teeth and saving your smile.
 Talk to us today about the best replacement options that work for you.